BritishGeologicalSurvey/disolv/README.md

 The following is a brief description of the input/output structure.
 For a full description of the code see our paper: LINK.

+## Installation

+DiSolver can be installed for Python 2.7 or Python 3 using pip:

+    pip install disolver

 ## Structure of input files